nahidxr/YSD_B02_DevOps_Library_Management_System/README.md

 - Push app to EC2
 - [Run app using java service](./ansible-playbook/java-project-deploy-to-ec2)
 - Update Running App
+## PIPELINE WORKFLOW
+In this module, we will configure a Jenkins Pipeline job to automate the build, test, and deployment process.
+The pipeline will integrate with Git, use Maven for building the project, and deploy the application to an EC2 instance using Ansible.

 ## Browse the application from a browser